 Nature restoration often requires finance, over and above publicly funded grants, particularly to maintain habitats over multiple decades.
-The finance can be raised through the forward sale of ecosystem services, with the money raised being deployed to manage the project, pay land managers a fair profit and create benefits for local communities.
+The finance can be raised through the forward sale of ecosystem services, with the money raised being deployed to manage the Rewilding Finance Case study: Revere project, pay land managers a fair profit and create benefits for local communities.
 Alternatively, investors take an equity stake in these aggregated opportunities and get a return from the sale of ecosystem services in the future.